darsain/utilus/docs/utilities.md

 margin: vertical horizontal
 ```

-But adds the mission combinations by allowing you to skip specific sides with underscore.
+But adds the missing combinations by allowing you to skip specific sides with underscore.

 ```styl
 margin: [top|_] [right|_] [bottom|_] [left|_]